fbpx

 Pros: Registering your trademark with the USPTO was the traditional way of securing your trademark rights.
 Before registering your trademark, the USPTO will check to make sure your trademark is available to register (i.e., there are no other similar trademarks on their register, it’s not merely descriptive, etc.) and then issue your certificate of registration if so.
 Your trademark then appears on the federal register and this can be used for the Amazon Brand Registry.

-Cons: On average, it now takes over a year just for the USPTO to look at your application.
+Cons: On average, it now takes over a year for the USPTO to look at your application.
 Registration, assuming it qualifies, will take even longer.
 These are historically high wait times for the USPTO which has seemingly been unable to evolve in our changing global economy.
 The USPTO has largely and continuously failed to address its shortcomings while simultaneously increasing the barriers for trademark filers to secure their trademarks without professional assistance.
 The average cost for the USPTO’s filing fees ranges from $350 to $700 per application, fees that are not refundable even if a trademark is not registered.
 And should you utilize a filing firm or law firm to assist you with your filing, the total cost rises to $599 to $1,599, on average.
 In short, you pay a lot, possibly for nothing.
-And by the way, even if a trademark does register with the USPTO it can still be cancelled by another trademark and even an Unregistered Trademark or NFT Trademark aka Trademark 2.0 (See Below).
+And by the way, even if a trademark does register with the USPTO it can still be cancelled by another trademark and even an Unregistered Trademark or Trademark secured on the Public Digital Register aka NFT Trademark.

 Cost: $199 (On Average)

-Pros: Registering your trademark on a publicly searchable blockchain secures your trademark’s use, and thus rights, in a searchable decentralized record.
-NFT Trademarks, or Trademarks 2.0, are the most affordable registered option with an average cost of only $199.
-Availability on the public blockchain provides a deterrent effect placing others on notice of your rights so that they do not adopt a trademark similar to yours.
+Pros: Registering your trademark as an NFT Trademark (aka Non-Fungible Token) on a publicly searchable blockchain aka the public digital register secures your trademark’s use, and thus rights, in a searchable decentralized record.
+NFT Trademarks are the most affordable registered option with an average cost of only $199.
+Availability on the public digital register or blockchain provides a deterrent effect placing others on notice of your rights so that they do not adopt a trademark similar to yours.
 An NFT Trademark also can be enforced against registered or unregistered trademarks in federal and state courts.
 Registration is guaranteed and typically occurs in less than a day.
+And the USPTO as well as trademark experts have recognized NFT Trademarks as providing a viable alternative to USPTO Trademark registration.

 Cons: Like an unregistered trademark, the trademark is generally only protected where it is being used (i.e., county, state, or beyond) and if you need to enforce it you will have to prove that you otherwise have valid trademark rights (e.g., not merely descriptive, etc.).
-Finally, NFT Trademarks have yet to be accepted by Amazon for the Amazon Brand Registry.
+Finally, NFT Trademarks have yet to be accepted by Amazon for the Amazon Brand Registry but hopefully that will occur soon.

 All things considered, an NFT Trademark is the preferred method to protect your trademark.
-Because it is registered on the blockchain, your trademark use and rights are secured making it easier and more effective to enforce than an unregistered trademark.
+Because it is registered on the public digital record aka blockchain, your trademark use and rights are secured making it easier and more effective to enforce than an unregistered trademark.
+Plus, the USPTO and trademark experts have recognized this form of trademark protection.
 The cost is dramatically less than the USPTO option without the hassle and significant delays of a registry run by an increasingly inefficient system.
 Lastly, your registration is guaranteed as opposed to the USPTO which will take application fees and oftentimes simply refuse to register your trademark without refunding your money.

-For these reasons, in 2023 an NFT Trademark is the best option for securing your trademark.
+For these reasons, in 2024 and beyond an NFT Trademark is the best option for securing your trademark.